-With a broad smile, Peter Wilcock is pictured standing on the famous Laurel & Hardy “Music Box” steps.
-When he visited California he was determined to locate these iconic steps in the Silver Lake district of Los Angeles where his favourite stars, Laurel & Hardy filmed the scene.
+With a broad smile, Peter Wilcock is pictured standing on the famous Laurel & Hardy “Music Box”steps where his favourite film stars, Laurel & Hardy filmed the scene.

 From the age of four Peter, along with his lifelong friend Denis Davies, would be taken to the flicks at the Hippodrome in Connah’s Quay to watch movie stars- Laurel and Hardy.
 These early visits to the big screen formed the foundation of his interest in the cinema industry which remained with him all his life.
 Even when he moved on to a new job in the 1960s the enthusiasm for cinema never dimmed.

 During 1978 a written piece in the Steel News magazine appeared about Peter, who was now employed as a motor room attendant in the hot strip mill at British Steel in Shotton, Deeside.
 The article highlighted how he had created a mini cinema in his rear garden, following many years working at cinemas on Deeside.
 What transpired was Peter’s dedication to the cinema exhibition business where he had showed countless films to thousands of movie goers.